-Conspiracy requires some act taken in furtherance of the crime.
-Complicity can involve a person taking no action towards completing the crime or merely remaining silent.
+Conspiracy requires some action taken in furtherance of the crime.
+Complicity can involve an accomplice taking no action towards completing the crime or merely remaining silent.
 Helping, assisting, encouraging, or soliciting another to commit a crime, before or after the act, may be charged as if the accomplice committed the crime.

 Call us for help...

 If you are facing criminal charges because of someone else's criminal actions, please contact us at Colorado Legal Defense Group.